We care for some of the country's most important trees. In fact it’s thought that we look after more than anyone else in the UK.

 - Calke Abbey has two magnificent contorted and gnarly 1,000-year-old Oaks, both true living sculptures, as well as another which is a mere 800 years old.

-- At Hatfield Forest, which is the best-preserved medieval hunting forest in all of Europe, you can see hundreds of ancient pollards - trees which have had their tops cut off on a regular cycle for fuel wood, tool handles or fodder at around 2.4 metres (8ft) to prevent regrowth being eaten by deer or cattle.
+- At Hatfield Forest, which is the best-preserved medieval hunting forest in all of Europe, you can see hundreds of ancient pollards.
+These trees which have had their tops cut off at around 2.4 metres (8ft) on a regular cycle for fuel, tool handles or fodder and to prevent regrowth being eaten by deer or cattle.

 Find out more about the trees

 - Crom Castle Yews